 In “FATHER’S DAY_USA.2014“(15), the God of Old Testament was introduced to Abraham as El Shaddai(Almighty God), but to Moses he was YHVH ELOHIM(Lord God).
 He was identified with specificity.
 This God in the Old Testament, the God “above all gods“, was the only one Israel was commanded to worship thus directing them away from polytheism (there being many gods) of that era.
 The “Shema doctrine” was based on this.
 According to John, YHVH the Creator was also the “Word” who incarnated into the Messiah, the Christ.
 In contrast, in the New Testament, when the word God was used it almost invariably refers to the “Father” of Jesus and of us all.
 Truly, “God is one” (Shema) to be worshiped because it referred only and specifically in the Old Testament to El Shaddai/YHVH/Word/Logos.
 He was “above all gods” known at that time; no one then knew about the “Father” that we know today.
 Israel knew that the Creator and the One who Fathered them was YHVH Elohim(Lord God; I AM).
 The Israelites did not have knowledge that YHVH/Jesus has a Father.
 But, when the “Father/Son” relationship was introduced in the river Jordan at Jesus’ baptism,(16) Jesus acknowledged and deferred to the higher authority, the Father.
 They are clearly separate and distinct from one another.
 Angels, kings and humans are classified as “gods“.
 And Jesus taught us to pray to the Father (John 16:23; James 1:5).

-In the New Testament, Jesus, while full of the “Spirit of the Father“, was completely human and flesh-composed for his purpose as a “sacrificial Lamb”.
+In the New Testament, Jesus, while full of the “Spirit of the Father“, was completely human with “spirit-of-man” and flesh-composed for his purpose as a “sacrificial Lamb”.
 As a human being, he was also classified as “god“, yet he died because he was flesh-composed.
-After his resurrection, he took on a “new creation“, “Son of God“, spirit-composed, eternal, and with all the powers given by the Father (17).
+After his resurrection, 3 days and three nights after his death, he took on a “new creation“, “Son of God“, spirit-composed, eternal, and with all the powers given by the Father (17).
 The Father, as He has created all “visible and invisible” through the Son (YHVH) as proximate Creator, is now creating a “kingdom of God”, composed of spirit-beings higher than the angelic-class (18).
 What is being created is “Sonship“, children of God.
 This “new creation” is not a plant- kingdom, not an animal-kingdom nor a human-kingdom.
 Rather, it is a “God-kingdom” with a specific kind much higher than angelic “species of god”.
 Our GOD the FATHER is expanding his kingdom with many “firstfruits“and “latter-fruits“.

 With these foregoing facts of history and biblical references, one can now explain how the Father is God, Jesus Christ is God and still reconcile with “oneness or Shema” doctrine without concocting a concept as “Trinity Doctrine“.
 The Shema refers to only one God of the Old Testament, specifically identified as YHVH(Lord God), EL SHADDAI(Almighty God), CREATOR, WORD(Logos).
 Israel did not know and was not introduced in an official manner to the FATHER by Jesus until his ministry in New Testament times.
 This generation is blessed for receiving this understanding unlike our Christian predecessors.